Bhi2710/ReactPratice/loginAuth/README.md

 # This login page app using context api.
 In this project use Components, how to create context and access that context, work with useContext and provider.

+# For Login Username is Abhi/admin and password Abhi@111/admin@111 respectively

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).